tcpalmer/nina-scheduler/target-management/exposure-templates.md

 The formula takes two fixed parameters: _separation_ (aka distance, in degrees) and _width_ (days).
 From ACP:
 *At full Moon the avoidance will be distance, and width days before (or after) the avoidance will be one half distance.*

-If the distance from your target to the moon is less than the calculated avoidance separation, the exposure plan will be rejected.
+If the angular distance from your target to the moon is less than the calculated avoidance separation, the exposure plan will be rejected.
 The separation is calculated at the midpoint time between the start and end time imaging times determined in the planner.
 As the separation increases or decreases throughout a night, the avoidance determination may change as the planner is called again.

 #### Setting Parameters
 When enabled, set distance to the minimum acceptable separation at full moon.
 Then use width to control how quickly the curve drops from the distance value.
 Some charts make this clear: X = moon age in days, Y = calculated distance.